theecanmole/NZ-Steel-emissions-units/Readme.md

 The point being that these units just add to the growing 'stockpile' of units owned by New Zealand Steel.
 If I resize the Y axis and I add the annual surpluses and the ERUs as a cumulative total we get this chart.
 ![](NZsteel-Allocation-GHGs-line-2010-2020-720by540v6.svg)

 To emphasise the growth of the cumulative total of the surplus units, I have 'grayed out' the annual emissions, the allocations, the ETS surrender liability and the annual surplus of units.
 The growing stockpile is the top line.
-The two biggest annual increases in the stockpile are 2013 and 2014 when New Zealand Steel had cheap the cheaper ERUs as well as allocated NZUs.
+The two biggest annual increases in the stockpile are 2013 and 2014 when New Zealand Steel had purchased the cheaper ERUs  notwithstanding that they were allocated more NZUs than they needed to surrender.

 ![](NZsteel-Allocation-GHGs-line-2010-2020-720by540v7.svg)

-If New Zealand Steel have used the cheaper ERUs for it's ETS liabilities and kept all surplus NZU emission units, they would own 4.9 million units at the end of 2020.
-This leaves out however many units New Zealand Steel was allocated in May 2021 and in May 2022.
-The 4. million units will have a current market value of $364 million based on a carbon price of $76.90
+If New Zealand Steel have used the cheaper ERUs for it's ETS liabilities and kept all surplus NZU emission units, they would own 4.9 million units at the end of 2021.
+This leaves out however many units New Zealand Steel was allocated in May 2022 (almost cretainly another 2 million).
+The  4.9 million units will have a current market value of $364 million based on a [carbon price of $76.90](https://www.carbonnews.co.nz/story.asp?storyID=26800) at 23 December 2022.

 So my final question is: How can this be a sensible outcome from a policy intended to incentivise the reduction of greenhouse gas emissions?
 Instead, the emitter ends up with a financial asset making considerable capital gains.
 How is this possibly compatible with a net zero in 2050 policy?